alex2276564/TelegramNotifier/README.md

 ## ⚠️ Notes

 - Using the `{country}` placeholder in the message templates might slightly slow down your store due to the external API call required to retrieve the country information.
-- The Telegram Update Notifications feature might slightly slow down your store due to the external API call used to check for updates, but it is recommended to keep it enabled.

 ## 🔐 Security Note